-We have prepared this Investigating Accountant's Report ("Report") on historical financial information of Wah Nam International Holdings Limited ("Wah Nam" or "the Company") for inclusion in the Bidders Statement and Prospectus.
+We have prepared this Investigating Accountant's Report ("Report") on historical financial information of Wah Nam International Holdings Limited ("Wah Nam International" or "the Company") for inclusion in the Bidders Statement issued by Wah Nam International Australia Pty Ltd ("Wah Nam Australia"), a wholly owned subsidiary of Wah Nam International.
+Wah Nam International are also issuing a Prospectus.
 Broadly, the Prospectus will offer up to 10 million shares at an issue price of \$0.20 each plus one free attaching option for every one share issued ("the Offer").